m-shahmeer/Code-Editor/README.md

 As you make changes to your code, the real-time preview will update automatically, allowing you to see the live results of your modifications.

-### Saving and Sharing Projects

-Code Editor allows you to save your projects for future editing or sharing with others.
-To save a project, click on the "Save" button and provide a project name.
-You will receive a unique URL that you can share with collaborators or showcase your creations to the world.

 ## Contributing